B2-Kumar/Notes/dbms.md

 reduce development and maintainance time.

 Types of DBMS architecture??
-1-tier Architecture
+1-tier Architecture - All the components of dbms like client, database and server reside on the same system.
-2-tier Architecture
+2-tier Architecturen - Server and database reside on the same machine while client reside on a different machine.
+Applications on client communicate with server with the help of apis like ODBC, JDBC, etc. It has two different layers so it is easy to maintain.
+Multiple users can use the database at the same time.
-3-tier Architecture
+3-tier Architecture - It contains another layer between the client and server.
+So, the client can't directly communicate with the server.The application on the client end interacts with an application server which further communicates with the database system.
+It enhances security, data integrity, and scalability.

-schema - structural representation of the database.It defines the arrangement of the data in the database and provides the blue print for how data is stored accessed and related to each other.
+schema - structural representation of the database.It defines the arrangement of the data in the database and provides the blueprint for how data is stored, accessed and related to each other.

 different languages in dbms?
 ddl - data definition language.define the database.